As an importer, you must aware of the Assessable value, CIF value, and other value calculations.

 This article contains all the methods of calculating values covered under import customs clearance.

-If you think anything missing or you are confused about any method please ask your queries in the comment box.
+If you think anything is missing or you are confused about any method please ask your queries in the comment box.

-Mainly AV is calculated for the calculation of customs duty.
+In customs, an assessable value is calculated for the calculation of customs duty.

-To calculate the AV, You need to calculate the CIF value.
+Assessable value = Cost, Insurance, and Freight+ Handling charges. to calculate the AV, You need to calculate the CIF value.

 As per Circular 39/2017-Customs, The CIF value and Assessable value are the same.